telerik/xaml-docs/getting-started/telerik-application-lifecycle/nuget-application-lifecyle.md

 # Telerik Application Lifecyle Using Nuget Packages

 This article describes the lifecycle of a Telerik application.
-This includes creating, deploying, redistributing and upgrading an application with referenced Telerik dlls.
+This includes creating, deploying, redistributing, and upgrading an application with referenced Telerik dlls.

 The topic shows what is the lifecycle when using the Telerik __nuget packages__ to get dlls.
 As an alternative, you can use [MSI or Zip files]({%slug msi-or-zip-setup-lifecycle%}), or [Telerik UI for WPF Extension]({%slug vsx-setup-lifecycle%}) as shown in the corresponding articles in this documentation section.

 ## Creating a Project

-To use the nuget packages, create a new WPF project using the Visual Studio project template from the __File --> New --> Project__ menu.
+To use the NuGet packages, create a new WPF project using the Visual Studio project template from the __File --> New --> Project__ menu.

 ![](images/msi-or-zip-setup-lifecyle-0.png)